UCSB-CS56-Projects/cs56-music-mp3-player/README.md

+W14 Ready!
+(Ian Vernon)

 cs56-music-mp3-player
 =====================

-An app that can play music from an mp3 file
+An app that can play music from an audio file.